-Other examples of CSB high functional information technology systems include the agency's professional grade, state-of-the-art videoconferencing systems for the DC and Denver offices.
-Furthermore, in 2010, the agency expanded its electronic records management system to include Office of Administration records that it incorporated into the TRIM system.
-Finally, the agency has procured SharePoint, a collaborative platform with user friendly dashboard interfaces that enable web-based sharing of items such as calendars and documents.
+Denver offices.
+CSB is also working towards incorporating its administrative records into its electronic records management system.
+Finally, the agency has procured SharePoint, a collaborative platform with user friendly dashboard interfaces that enable web-based sharing of items such as calendars and documents, that will be implemented in the coming years.

-In October 2011, over 500 individuals from industry, academia, other government agencies, and the media participated in the CSB's first webinar, which was to discuss the Texas Tech University case study report.
+In October 2011, over 500 individuals from industry, academia, other government agencies, and the media participated in the CSB's first webinar to discuss the Texas Tech University case study report.
 Over 25 news stories appeared afterward, which focused on the findings and recommendations from the investigation.
 The CSB will expand the use of webinars as an information-sharing vehicle in the future.